Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 |---|---|---|---|

-+119.75% isn't a typo.
-Canadian Energy and Materials surged in 2025 with a force not seen since the supercycle peak.
++109.16% is not a typo.
+Canadian Energy and Materials surged in 2025.
 The strategy was positioned in the right sectors and captured the full move.
-That single year added enormous terminal value to the 26-year compound.
+The +81.11% spread over the TSX Composite in a single year is exceptional.
+That year added enormous terminal value to the 26-year compound.

 Full Annual Returns